algoprog/Laby/README.md

 - option for choosing cells randomly
 - option to draw arrows from predecessors

+# Instructions
+There are two versions available; the full version with GUI, and one without GUI implemented so that you can use it for your own applications.
+There is also one precompiled jar.

 # Credits
 - Algorithms implementation: Chris Samarinas
 - UI design: Chris Darisaplis